stefanomarrone/privacy-risk-assessment/replication/edcc/README.md

-# CLOUDCOM 23 - replication package
+# EDCC 24 - replication package

 ## Files
 The content of this replication package is the following: